 ILLEGAL DECORATIVE LIGHTS (24003 VC).
 All flashing decorative lights are illegal (25250 VC).

-* ILLEGAL WINDSHIELD WASHER NOZZLE LIGHTS.
+ILLEGAL WINDSHIELD WASHER NOZZLE LIGHTS.
 Only white or yellow are allowed.
 (25106 VC, 24003 VC).
-All those folks with the ugly blue ones will get cite one day soon.
+All those folks with the ugly blue ones will get cited one day soon.

 LIGHTS ATTACHED TO TIRE VALVES (24003, 25250 VC).
 Tire flys etc Damn it CHP got me on this one.
 My Bike had too much bling bing and the blue lights were cool.
 Getting pulled over sucked.